What are the pre-requisites?

 If you do not meet all of these requirements, but meet most of them and have demonstrated your ability to succeed, you can request instructor permission to participate in this program.
 If you are a Registered Nurse, you may be exempt from the college-level science requirements.
 To request instructor permission, please email a brief explanation of your qualifications for this program to email@example.com with the subject line “Cannabis Certificate Instructor Permission Request.”

-The online, on-demand modules offer micro-learning opportunities covering Medico-Legal, Biology and Basic Science, and Clinical Practices.
+The online modules offer micro-learning opportunities covering Medico-Legal, Biology and Basic Science, and Clinical Practices.
 Each module ranges from 1-2 hours and cost $125-$200 each.
 These are great for someone who needs a deep dive into a specific topic, but does not need a 7 week comprehensive course.
 The Certificate covers additional topics, takes a more in-depth look at the module topics, and offers active instruction by one of the nation’s leading experts.
 It also offers a learning community among participants where they can learn from each other, whereas the stand-alone modules do not offer student interaction.
 Certificate students should expect to spend 8-10 hours per week and the course costs $2,250.

 Who is this for?